من نحن

 A passion for care and wanting to make a difference drove me to become a doctor.
 I left home and my family at 17 and moved to Montreal to study medicine.

-After securing my MD from McGill University, I sought the challenge of caring for cancer patients and that led me to become a radiation oncologist.
+After securing my MD from McGill University - Faculty of Medicine, I sought the challenge of caring for cancer patients and that led me to become a radiation oncologist.
 I completed fellowship training at Harvard Medical school in Boston, before going back as Associate Professor of Radiation Oncology at McGill University.

 After years of academic practice, I moved to the United States to join Cancer Treatment Centers of America in Atlanta, part of the City of Hope National Cancer Center.
 In 2022, I pursued a long-standing ambition of moving back to the region in order to work and live amongst my family and friends.

-I am excited to return to the region to help lead the region’s longevity revolution.
+Having grown up in Saudi Arabia, I am excited to return 'back home' to help lead the region’s longevity revolution.
 As an oncologist, dealing with the elderly is an important part of my job.

 Leia Baldwin

 Growing up in Canada in a family of healthcare workers, I found an early interest in nursing and eventually pursued a career as an ICU nurse in Montreal.
-Tending to sick patients and experiencing the toll that shift work takes on the body allowed me to appreciate the importance of exercise and healthy living to combat the demands of work.
+Tending to patients and experiencing the toll that shift work takes on the body allowed me to appreciate the importance of exercise and healthy living to combat the demands of work.
+I have seen first-hand the timeless benefit of a proactive approach towards healthcare and preventing the onset of aging related decline with a balanced strategy around wellness and mindfulness.

-My experiences have taught me that proper nutrition is as important as physical exercise in maintaining healthspan and longevity.
-I am excited to share our longevity formulations with you and I hope we are able to help you live the best version of yourself.
+My experiences have taught me that proper nutrition is as important as physical exercise in maintaining longevity.
+I am super excited to share our longevity protocols with you and I hope we are able to help you live the best version of yourself, even if it's in a small way!

 Dr. Yazan AlAbed, MD, PhD